ztask/GunZLocations/README.md

 ####Changelog
 Please add here what got changed/added or removed.

--altered the layout a bit
+* altered the layout a bit
--added "Changelog" and "Citys"
+* added "Changelog" and "Citys"
--renamed "Locations" to "Minor Locations"
+* renamed "Locations" to "Minor Locations"
--added a note to "Spawnpoints", "Citys", "Minor Locations".
+* added a note to "Spawnpoints", "Citys", "Minor Locations".

 User: XDGrangerDX Date: 01/09/13 (DD/MM/JJ)